 I also much prefer a waterproof headlamp, as it’s easily happened that you take it off and drop it in the mud or water when it’s dark.
-You can find a qualitative and decently priced head torch on Amazon here.
+You can find a qualitative and decently priced headlamp on Amazon here.

 If you are ledgering for pike, then you will need to use some form of audible bite detection.

-I much prefer electronic bite alarms, as they not only sound when there is a take, but they also have LED bite indicator lights, giving you a clear visual when it’s pitch black.
+I much prefer electronic bite alarms, as they not only sound when there is a take, but they also have LED bite indicator lights, giving you a clear vision when it’s pitch black.

 Now, I could suggest you a set of really expensive carp alarms, but the truth is that you won’t really need any expensive gear for this type of fishing.